Indoor plants

 Chamaedorea elegans, the Neanthe Bella palm or Parlour palm, is a small species of palm tree native to Central America and Mexico, known not only for its ability to absorb moisture from the environment, but also to purify the air.
 It's no wonder that the salon palm is one of the best-selling houseplants in the world.
 Its common name comes from the fact that it thrived in Victorian greenhouses and dark, unheated apartments where exotic plants were grown and cultivated, a practice that was fashionable at the time.

 In its natural environment it reaches a height of up to 3 meters, but in a pot it becomes much smaller.
 It likes light potting soil, good humidity and moderate lighting without direct sunlight, but also tolerates some dryness, high humidity or reduced lighting.
 An average humidity of 20 to 50% is tolerated well.
+The parlour palm is also known for its durability and can live for several decades when properly cared for.

 Plants That Absorb Moisture - Neanthe bella palm or parlour palm